exonum/pwbox-rs/README.md

-# Password-based encryption and decryption for Rust
+# Modular password-based encryption and decryption for Rust

 `pwbox` crate provides utilities for password-based encryption together with corresponding composable cryptographic primitives.
 Using the crate, it is